tudocomp/tudocomp/docs/Documentation.md

 ### Adding tests

-Next, we'll add some real tests to check that the compressor works correctly.
+Next, we will add some real tests to check that the compressor works correctly.

 We start with one that manually constructs the `Input` and `Output` handles and the compressor, and then checks that the result is as expected:
+> TODO: first time 'handle' is used

 ~~~ { .cpp }
 #include <tudocomp/example/ExampleCompressor.hpp>